Mastercard/mastercard-idservice-idp-reference-app/README.md

 Navigate to the test package and right click to  `Run All Tests`

 ### Use cases <a name="use-cases"></a>
-Main use cases in Mastercard Id Service Reference APIs are Personal Data Storage, SMS One Time Password, Email One Time Password, Document Verification, Initiate Authentications, Re-Authentication, Claims Sharing, Audit Events, User profiles
+Main use cases in ID for Identity Providers Reference APIs are Personal Data Storage, SMS One Time Password, Email One Time Password, Document Verification, Initiate Authentications, Re-Authentication, Claims Sharing, Audit Events, User profiles

-Below are the different APIs available in Mastercard Id Service IDP Reference application:
+Below are the different APIs available in ID for Identity Providers Reference application:

 ## API Reference <a name="api-reference"></a>